Withdrawing care

 - if you are a nurse, nursing associate or midwife, consider the NMC Code, the NMC's 'Standards for competence for midwives' (where applicable) and your duty of care

 - if you are not a registered practitioner you must nevertheless consider your individual accountability for your actions.
-For further information on accountability please see the health care assistants (HCAs) and assistant practitioners (APs) section of our website
+For further information please see accountability and delegation

 - consider the need for a risk assessment when taking these decisions.
-As always, the need to ensure safe systems of working is critical to patient wellbeing
+As always, the need to ensure safe systems of working is critical to patient safety

 - keep a copy of all documentation and keep a record of dates of any meetings/discussions